jolyonb/olxcleaner/errors.md

 - `DuplicateURLName`: Two tags have the same `url_name` attribute.
 This confuses edX, and can lead to the wrong content loading.

+- `NoRunName`: The course tag has no `url_name`, and hence no run name.
+This is a required parameter for a course.

 ## Warnings